GetStream/stream-video-android/README.md

 Here you can choose to create or join calls and invite other people to the call.
 You can also log out and choose another user.

-After you create or join the call, you'll be able to communicate with people!
+After you create or join the call, you'll be able to communicate with people.

 ### Call Screen